jiaohehu/NPreview/DOC-diagram.md

 Also, if a percent sign (`%`) is detected as the first character of the line then the entire line is considered a comment and will be ignored.

-The first word of each instruction is considered the command that tells what actions to take.
-Following is a list of all commands:
+The first word of each instruction is considered the instruction name that tells what actions to take.
+Following is a list of all instruction names:

   + set

-    Set or clear a command setting.
+    Set or clear a setting.

   + save